 An overview of our security policies and standards

-With nearly 5 million users worldwide using Postman products and accessing Postman services, individuals, small, medium and large organizations count on Postman to meet their data protection and data security needs.
+With more than 7 million users worldwide using Postman products and accessing Postman services, individuals, small, medium and large organizations count on Postman to meet their data protection and data security needs.
 We take security very seriously and have developed a comprehensive set of practices and policies to help ensure your data is secure.

 Postman servers run on stable, regularly patched, versions of Ubuntu with carefully-configured security groups, isolated VPC environments with well defined network segmentation, role-based Access Control and AWS' advanced firewall protection.
 We have also instituted separate protection at the Application and Network layers.

 We serve our apps and website exclusively over HTTPS and Secure Websockets.
 All network interactions use TLS with 2048-bit digital signatures and 128-bit AES encryption.
 We also use HTTP Strict Transport Security to ensure the apps never interacts with the servers over insecure HTTP.

 Identity Verification and Protection is done using JSON Web Tokens (JWT cookies), which are 256-bit AES encrypted.
 These tokens allow Single sign-on into all Postman services through private cloud communication.

 Our applications run on the latest stable version of Node.js and are process isolated using Docker to reduce the attack surface.
 Our security team is involved in setting architectural guidelines, code review, and deployment of every micro-service that can interface with customer data.